SimonPadbury/b4st/README.md

 **b4st is a simple WordPress starter theme loaded with Bootstrap 4.**

-> **NOTE:**

-> When 2.0 is launched, this project will remain stable and mostly unchanged (except for bug fixes.)
-Until that time, there may yet be a few 'breaking' changes.

-> Although b4st was originally intended as a simple starter theme (hence the name b4st), several people wanted child theme capability so with v2.0-beta I have made functions 'pluggable'.
+Although b4st was originally intended as a simple starter theme (hence the name b4st), several people wanted child theme capability so with v2.0-beta I have made functions 'pluggable'.
 (It can still be used as a starter theme.)

 ## Features of b4st